min2ha/ukwa-site/content/target/47268/index.en.md

   "subject": "Brexit"
 }

-# Oxford Business Law Blog: How Brexit Will Happen: A Brief Primer on EU Law and Constitutional Law Questions Raised by Brexit

 This article is intended as a primer on questions that Brexit raises with respect to EU law and UK constitutional law